yearn/yearn-devdocs/docs/developers/v2/fork-yearn-ui.md

 For this example we will make an UI focused on stablecoins, so we will add only vaults that deal with stablecoins and allow users to filter them by collateralization properties

 * Open `contexts/useYearn.tsx` and edit `endorsedVaults` to contain the vaults you want.
-In this example we will add only vaults that receive stablecoins.

 To add new vaults head to [yearn.finance](https://yearn.finance/#/vaults), click a vault, and copy the address in the URL to add to our list.
 Here is how it looks like after adding all addresses for stablecoins: